Updated Apr 11, 2026§ For Everyday Items

 Does UWB Precision Finding Actually Matter?

 UWB (Ultra-Wideband) is what separates the Moto Tag from every other Android tracker except the Samsung SmartTag 2.
-When you get within Bluetooth range, your phone displays a directional arrow pointing toward the tracker.
-I tested this on a Pixel 8 Pro over 8 weeks of daily carry, and the arrow consistently pointed within 15 degrees of the tracker’s actual position.
+When you get within Bluetooth range, your phone displays a directional arrow that guides you to the tracker within inches.

 UWB precision finding arrow on phone screen versus Bluetooth only signal bars